apache/iceberg/python/mkdocs/docs/api.md

 # Python API

 PyIceberg is based around catalogs to load tables.
-First, we need to instantiate a catalog.
-Let's say we have the following configuration
+First step is to instantiate a catalog that loads tables.
+Let's use the following configuration:

 ```yaml
 catalog: